Quick Links

 Will you acknowledge my submission and payment?

-Yes, give us a about a week to sort through the submissions and we will let you know that we received everything.
+Yes, all submission will be acknowledged.
+Give us a about a week to sort through the submissions and we will let you know that we received everything.

 Will we get feedback?